shwetapaliwal28/titanic_survival_exploration/README.md

-# titanic_survival_exploration-
+# titanic_survival_exploration
-Project 0 - Optional Project for Machine Learning Engineer Nanodegree
+Project 0 - Titanic Survival Exploration : Optional Project for Machine Learning Engineer Nanodegree

+In 1912, the ship RMS Titanic struck an iceberg on its maiden voyage and sank, resulting in the deaths of most of its passengers and crew.
+In this introductory project, we will explore a subset of the RMS Titanic passenger manifest to determine which features best predict whether someone survived or did not survive.